viswanathgs/ml-zettelkasten/papers-speech.md

   - **On scaling**:
     - > The general trend across tasks of diminishing returns when moving from 54,000 hours to our full dataset size of 680,000 hours could suggest that the current best Whisper models are under-trained relative to dataset size and performance could be further improved by a combination of longer training and larger models.
 It could also suggest that we are nearing the end of performance improvements from dataset size scaling for speech recognition.
 Further analysis is needed to characterize “scaling laws” for speech recognition in order to decided between these explanations."*
   - **On general-purpose vs specialized models** (multilingual and multitask vs English-only ASR):
-    - > for small models trained with moderate amounts of compute, there is indeed negative transfer between tasks and languages: joint mod- els underperform English-only models trained for the same amount of compute.
+    - > for small models trained with moderate amounts of compute, there is indeed negative transfer between tasks and languages: joint models underperform English-only models trained for the same amount of compute.
 However, multitask and multilingual models scale better and for our largest experiments outperform their English-only counterparts demonstrating positive transfer from other tasks.
 For our largest experiments, joint models also slightly outperform English-only models even when not adjusting for compute spent per task.

 ## [2021] SoundStream: An End-to-End Neural Audio Codec